TOD-theses/paper-T-RACE/main.typ

 TBD.

 == Experiment setup
 The experiments were performed on Ubuntu 22.04.04, using an AMD Ryzen 5 5500U CPU with 6 cores and 2 threads per core and a SN530 NVMe SSD.
-We used a 16 GB RAM with an additional 16 GB swap file.
+We used a 16 GB RAM with an additional 32 GB swap file.

-For the RPC requests we used a public endpoint@noauthor_pokt_2024, which uses Erigon 2.59.3@noauthor_rpc_2024 according to the `web3_clientVersion` RPC method.
+For the RPC requests we used a public endpoint@noauthor_pokt_2024#todo[And free account for @sec:evaluation], which uses Erigon 2.59.3@noauthor_rpc_2024 according to the `web3_clientVersion` RPC method.
 We used a local cache to prevent repeating slow RPC requests. @fuzzland_eth_2024 Unless otherwise noted, the cache was initially empty for experiments that measure the running time.
-// reth/v1.0.4-106a0c7c/x86_64-unknown-linux-gnu

-/* TODO
-Titel: Methodik im Vordergrund, nicht nur Tool/Analyse

-Mention, how cool it is that we do not need to use smth like multiCall, but can separately analyze the transactions.
-This is contrary to previous works (is it???), where we either execute both transactions on top of each other, or we use LOG events and reasoning about them.

-Gain and Loss: Approximation for only B makes no sense, as $T_B$ does not contain tokens for the attacker */
+#todo[reth/v1.0.4-106a0c7c/x86_64-unknown-linux-gnu]